Boundary terms and on-shell action in Ricci-based gravity theories: the Hamiltonian formulation

-The aim of this paper is to go one step further in the enlightening of this topic with respect to previous analysis.
+The aim of this paper is to go one step further in the enlightening of this topic with respect to previous analyses.
 Indeed, here we shall consider a completely general RBG theory and we settle to obtain first the corresponding boundary terms in the gravitational action and, second, to establish a well-defined Hamiltonian formalism for this class of theories.
 To do so, the mapping of RGB into GR-like form is used in order to transform the general gravitational action into one with just linear terms of the Ricci tensor \cite{Afonso:2018bpv}.
-Then, by decomposing the free symmetric connection into two parts, one compatible with a metric and the other a 3-rank tensor, the Riemann and Ricci tensors are expressed in terms of these two connections for foliating the corresponding manifold into a family of hypersurfaces.
+Then, by decomposing the free symmetric connection into two parts, a fiducial connection compatible with a metric plus a rank-3 tensor, the Riemann and Ricci tensors are expressed in terms of these two objects for foliating the corresponding manifold into a family of hypersurfaces.
 The latter allows to express such tensors in terms of extrinsic and intrinsic magnitudes of the hypersurfaces, the so-called Gauss-Codazzi equations (also known as the $3+1$ decomposition), already implemented successfully in Palatini $f(R)$ gravities \cite{Gomez:2021roj}.
 Finally, the Hamiltonian formulation is obtained by following the standard procedure of implementing the Arnowitt-Deser-Misner (ADM) decomposition.
 Results mimic GR formulation, as expected due to the mapping.
 However, important different features arise, as shown when computing the ADM energy for the Schwarzschild black hole.
 Moreover, one should note that the same boundary terms can be obtained by applying variations directly into the action without any mapping to GR.
 For the latter, the crucial point is to decompose the connection into two parts, one representing a fiducial connection compatible with an unspecified metric tensor, and a second part that consists on a rank-3 tensor whose field equations lead to a trivial result.